 What is End of Arm Tooling and Automation Technology and How Enkosi Can Help You?February 15th, 2017

 Manufacturing environments and packaging facilities use end of arm tooling solutions to manipulate complex objects.
-Down on the line, workstations are using industrial robots to support workpieces with claw gripper systems.
+Down on the line, workstations are using industrial robots to support work pieces with claw gripper systems.
 Nearby, a second robot is using suction cups and actuators to rotate a component or package.
-Undoubtedly, this is a specialized discipline.
-Fortunately, the Enkosi catalogue includes a comprehensive end of arm products solution, a service that equips the industrial automation sector with the finest handling tools.
+Undoubtedly, this is a specialised discipline.
+Fortunately, the ENKOSI catalogue includes a comprehensive end of arm products solution, a service that equips the industrial automation sector with the finest handling tools.

 Industrial Manufacturing Technology